oshfdk/f67r2planets/README.md

 [![domiciles and moon faces](images/daynight.jpg)](#knowhere)

 It looks as if the golden moons show night domiciles and the red moons daytime domiciles, but there is a problem.
 Two luminaries - the Sun and the Moon, which are marked as both day and night in Naibod 1560, are usually associated with the day and the night respectively.
-But on f67r2 the moon faces are swapped here, with the Moon sitting over a red moon and the Sun sitting over the golden moon.
+But on f67r2 the moon faces are swapped here, with the Moon sitting over a red moon and the Sun sitting over the golden moon. _I have a hypothesis that [the Moon and the Sun are actually swapped here](./noteon72r3.md), and this is what the moon faces indicate._

 What if we change the direction of Zodiac?
 This won't help, the Sun would be over the red moon, but the red moon would correspond to night-time domiciles for the rest of the planets.